mayaanne/foundations/week-2/README.md

 __A prerequisite course for Dev Academy Bootcamp__

-This week is a big week - it will take  40-50 hours to complete.
-In the first half you'll whizz around HTML and CSS basics (approx 20-25 hours) and in the part you'll dive into solving JavaScript challenges (approx 20 hours).
-You'll then need to work and EDA facilitator to establish your learning plan.
-To help with this workload, we recommend you:

-- Plan your week.
-How will you factor in 40-50 hours of work?
-- Keep to the timebox suggestions - Foundations is about breadth of learning, not depth of learning.
-- Use the solving solutions techniques and methodology as described [here](../resources/writing-solutions.md)
+In the first part this week you'll dive into HTML and CSS, the language of the web, and create a blog using HTML and CSS that you'll contribute to through out your journey.
+Secondly you'll use last weeks core material and reflections to  pull together your learning plan.
+You'll need to arrange a time to pair with an EDA facilitator to establish to negotiate that plan.

 ## Tech